gwu-libraries/sfm-ui/docs/credentials.rst

   * Navigate to the *Permissions* tab.
   * Select *Read only* then *Update settings*.

-You now have application-level credentials you can add to your ``.env`` file.
+You now have application-level credentials you can use in your ``.env`` file.

 To manually add a Twitter Credential in your SFM user account:
   * **Go to the Credentials page of SFM,** and click *Add Twitter Credential*.